Wild Boars and Rats

-The control of pests is imperative to a healthy and productive Farm.
+The control of pests, including rats, is imperative to a healthy and productive Farm.
 There are a number things farmers and ranchers can do to help keep the pests away:

 - Tidy up the farmyard and remove any shrubbery, long grass, old machinery and general debris, ideally within a 30m radius of farm buildings.